 - FDI Inflow:

-North Macedonia’s economic freedom score is 65.7, making its economy the 53rd freest in the 2022 Index.
-North Macedonia is ranked 32nd among 45 countries in the Europe region, and its overall score is below the regional average but above the world average.
+North Macedonia’s economic freedom score is 63.7, making its economy the 56th freest in the 2023 Index.
+Its overall score has decreased 2.0 points from last year.
+North Macedonia is ranked 32nd out of 44 countries in the Europe region, and its overall score is above the world average.

 Rule of Law

-The individual income and corporate tax rates are a flat 10 percent.
-Other taxes include value-added and property transfer taxes.
-The overall tax burden equals 17.2 percent of total domestic income.
-Government spending has amounted to 32.8 percent of total output (GDP) over the past three years, and budget deficits have averaged 4.0 percent of GDP.
-Public debt is equivalent to 51.3 percent of GDP.
+The top individual and corporate tax rates are 10 percent.
+The tax burden equals 17.4 percent of GDP.
+Three-year government spending and budget balance averages are, respectively, 34.7 percent and –5.2 percent of GDP.
+Public debt amounts to 53.2 percent of GDP.

-North Macedonia has six preferential trade agreements in force.
-The trade-weighted average tariff rate is 6.1 percent.
-Although one formal nontariff measure is in effect, other bureaucratic hurdles to trade linger.
-A streamlined regulatory framework generally facilitates investment, but political uncertainty continues to undercut more vibrant inflows of investment.
-The financial system continues to evolve, and the banking sector is stable.
+The trade-weighted average tariff rate is 6.1 percent, and nontariff barriers add to the cost of trade.
+A streamlined regulatory framework facilitates investment, but political instability undercuts more vibrant investment inflows.
+The financial system continues to evolve, and the banking sector is relatively stable.